 Broadleaved trees such as oak, ash, beech and sycamore put on about 1.5–2cm in circumference or girth per year.
 In open conditions, such as parkland, the growth rate will be nearer 2.5cm annually.
-So by measuring the trunk circumference and dividing by 1.5, 2 or 2.5 you can get a good idea of age.
-This method is known as ‘Mitchell’s Rule’, named after the late world famous UK tree expert, Alan Mitchell.
+So by measuring the trunk circumference and dividing by 1.5, 2, or 2.5 you can get a good idea of age.
+This method is known as ‘Mitchell’s Rule’, named after the late world-famous UK tree expert, Alan Mitchell.

-With conifers, these commonly show a regular pattern of growth, producing a whorl of branches each year.
+Conifers commonly show a regular pattern of growth, producing a whorl of branches each year.
 So if you follow the main trunk up, you can see a whorl of branches all radiating out from the trunk at the same level, followed by a clear section, then another whorl and so on.